fbosnic/math_computations/Combinatorics/how_many_substrings_hackerrank.md

 - Let $P$ be a node with left child $L$ and right child $R$ and suppose $i \preccurlyeq L$, $j \preccurlyeq R$ then $i \leq j$
-- If for a leaf node $L$ we have $L \lll n-1$ then there exists some index $i$ such that $L$ is the node of that index ( the segment tree is allowed to have additional leaf nodes)
+- If for a leaf node $L$ we have $L \lll n-1$ then there exists some index $i$ such that $L$ is the node of that index ( the segment tree is allowed to have additional leaf nodes) Moreover, the length of the segment tree is defined to be the length of the underlying array.
+Note that this is not always equal to the number of leaves of the segment tree.

 ### Definition 0.4:
 A Fenwick tree of $n$ elements is an array of $n$ elements such that ...